Dreame Matrix10 Ultra

 • Dustbin capacity is 0.32 l on Dreame Matrix10 Ultra and 0.38 l on iRobot Roomba Max 705 Vac.

-• Dreame Matrix10 Ultra includes washable filters while iRobot Roomba Max 705 Vac does not.
+• Washable filters are included with Dreame Matrix10 Ultra but not with iRobot Roomba Max 705 Vac.

 • Suction power is 30000 Pa on Dreame Matrix10 Ultra and 13000 Pa on iRobot Roomba Max 705 Vac.

-• Dirt sensor is available on iRobot Roomba Max 705 Vac but not on Dreame Matrix10 Ultra.
+• A dirt sensor is present on iRobot Roomba Max 705 Vac but not on Dreame Matrix10 Ultra.

 • Battery power is 6400 mAh on Dreame Matrix10 Ultra and 5000 mAh on iRobot Roomba Max 705 Vac.